lkcbharath/lkcbharath.github.io/_posts/2019-1-12-signing-github.markdown

 categories: technical
 ---

 Doesn't this sound easy?
 It is, except that you'll probably end up uninstalling `gpg` from Ubuntu (totally what not I did!).
-So here's a step by step guide just for you.
+So, here's a guide just for you, and never worry about auto-signing commits again.

-Signing your commits made easy by me:
 1)

-2)
+2) Something related to Global variables export